abcdesktopio/docs/opsdocs/docs/3.2/setup/kubernetes_abcdesktop_windows.md

 ![system variables](./img/system-variables.PNG)

-Click on Edit and add a new Path, you have to paste the absolute path to the bin folder of OpenSSL.
+Click on `Edit` and add a new `Path`, you have to paste the absolute path to the bin folder of OpenSSL.

 ![add env variable](./img/add-env-variable.PNG)